desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-ietf-dnsop-dnssec-bootstrapping.md

 # Bootstrapping a DNSSEC Delegation

+When Child zone's CDS/CDNSKEY RRsets are used for setting up initial trust, they need to be authenticated.
+This is achieved by co-publishing the Child's CDS/CDNSKEY records as an authenticated signal from the Child DNS Operator.
+The Parent can discover and validate this signal, thus transferring trust from the Child DNS Operator to the Child zone.

-Child DNS Operators and Parental Agents who wish to use CDS/CDNSKEY records for DNSSEC bootstrapping SHOULD support the protocol described in this section.
+Child DNS Operators and Parental Agents who wish to use CDS/CDNSKEY records for DNSSEC bootstrapping SHOULD support the authentication protocol described in this section.

 {#signalingrecords}
 ## Signaling Consent to Act as the Child's Signer